botdio/botd/README.md

 >
 > **Checker** - check if a link is submitted in HN automatically.
 >
-> **Agent** - after bind my HN id, get notification when someone comment/upvote my HN item, or when someone reply my comment.
+> **Agent** - after bind a HN id, get notification when someone comment/upvote my HN items, or when someone reply my comments.

 For shell scripts, you can find example gist in https://gist.github.com/datalet/public

-Welcome to fire issues in github, or send pull request!
+Welcome to fire issues in github, or send pull request, or use SaaS for life easy.